Josh Abbott Band Guitarist Reconsiders Gun Control Stance Following Route 91 Harvest Festival Shooting

 Country Stars Respond Following Route 91 Harvest Festival Shooting

 Near the end of his statement, Keeter cuts straight to his point: "We need gun control RIGHT.
 NOW." he writes.

-At least 58 people were killed and more than 500 people were injured in Monday morning’s shooting, which took place during 's headlining set on the Route 91 Harvest Festival’s final night.
-The Josh Abbott Band's frontman, Josh Abbott, was during the incident; however, the band and their crew are all safe.
+At least 58 people were killed and more than 500 people were injured in Monday morning’s shooting, which took place during Jason Aldean's headlining set on the Route 91 Harvest Festival’s final night.
+The Josh Abbott Band's frontman, Josh Abbott, was locked out of his hotel and separated from his fiancee during the incident; however, the band and their crew are all safe.